Dungannon Primary School

 · Conduct practical measurement activities using balancing scales and weighing scales to measure weights of a range of objects.

-· Recognise and use appropriate language associated with length – long, short, longer, shorter, centimetres, meters.
+· Continue to recognise and use appropriate language associated with length – long, short, longer, shorter, centimetres, meters.

-· Recognise and use appropriate language associated with weight – heavy, light, heavier, lighter, balance, same as, grams, kilograms.
+· Continue to recognise and use appropriate language associated with weight – heavy, light, heavier, lighter, balance, same as, grams, kilograms through practical cooking activities

 We are learning about the importance of materials and their properties and their connection to everyday life and the world around us.